shirishp16/DentalX-AI/README.md

   - 🕳️ Cavities
   - 🧱 Impacted Teeth
 - Sample image included for quick testing
+- Learn page containing information about dental x-ray classification
 - Clean and responsive UI

 IMPORTANT: The /model and /backend contents must be downloaded for the model to run.
+However, you can still view the UI and explore the other features of the site!

 ---